Vaultionizer/vault-docs/docs/pm/srs.md

 We will provide the following versions for our software:

 * **Stable** - Well tested version which works on the latest Android/Java version.
-* **Development** - This version contains experimental features which were not fully tested and is ment to be used in production.
+* **Development** - This version contains experimental features which were not fully tested and is meant to be used in production.
 * **Nightly** - This is a daily build which is not guaranteed to work at all.
 Use this build if you want the latest experimental features.

 ### 3.4 Perfomance